saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-23-saltstack-cli-custom-execution-module.md

 The NAPALM proxy minion.
 ========================

-Passing a command to a device called `lab-napalm-eos`, which is managed using a NAPALM proxy minion, is done using `net.cli`:
+Sending a command to a device called `lab-napalm-eos`, which is managed using a NAPALM proxy minion, is done using `net.cli`:

 ```bash
 / $ salt lab-napalm-eos net.cli 'show version'